 - Garlic salt

-Start by placing boneless skinless chicken pieces into your slow cooker.
-In a mixing bowl, add all the above listed ingredients and stir well to combine.
+In a medium bowl, add all the above-listed sauce ingredients and stir well to combine.
 Smother chicken with sauce and cook.
 Yep, that's pretty much it!

-This creamy chicken dish works perfectly with boneless, skinless chicken breasts and thighs.
+This crock pot apricot chicken recipe works perfectly with boneless skinless chicken breasts or juicy chicken thighs.
 I haven't made it with bone-in pieces, but I believe it would be delicious on legs, thighs, and drumsticks.
 If you try it on any bone-in pieces, I would love to hear how it goes in the comments below!

 If you don’t have a preference taste-wise, thighs are the way to go.
-However, if you are a fan of less fatty chicken, stick with those breasts!
-If you do decide to use breasts and feel they are a little too dry, slicing or shredding them after cooking will help them to absorb more sauce.
+For a divided family (like mine), you can use some of each.
+If you use breasts and feel they are dry, slicing or shredding them will help them to absorb more sauce.

-Serving this dish with sides that can absorb some of the excess sauce will make for a marvelous meal.
-This includes rice, baked potato, mashed potato, mashed cauliflower, riced cauliflower, and broccoli.
-Pasta and some crusty bread for dipping would also be great choices.
+Serving with sides that can absorb the deep flavor of the sauce will make this a marvelous meal.
+Rice, baked potato, mashed potato, mashed cauliflower, riced cauliflower, and broccoli are all great options.
+Pasta and some crusty bread for dipping are also great choices.